justeattakeaway/pie/apps/pie-docs/src/designers/getting-started/best-practices.md

 When a library has a new update you’ll get a notification on the bottom-right corner of your Figma workspace.
 Tap on update to bring up the Updates modal, where you will be informed of any changes and updates that have been made to the library.

-If you wish to check whether you’re working from the latest version of a library, select the Library icon in the Assets panel.
+To check whether you’re working from the latest version of a library, select the Library icon in the Assets panel.
 Then click on the Updates section to check whether there are any pending updates from our libraries.

 {% contentPageImage {
 src: "../../../assets/img/designers/getting-started/best-practices/component-updates.svg",